looker-open-source/components/docs/style/Typography.md

-Typography sets the tone and flow of an interface’s content.
-Lens typography aims to create a harmonious hierarchy, maximize legibility, and present the content as clearly as possible.
+<div class="component-desc"><p>Typography sets the tone and flow of an interface’s content.
+Lens typography aims to create a harmonious hierarchy, maximize legibility, and present the content as clearly as possible.</p></div>

 ## Family